QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 Overview
 ========

-This studies two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in the :doc:`quantecon lecture<perm_income_cons>`.
+This lecture studies two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in the :doc:`quantecon lecture<perm_income_cons>`.

-The two consumers differ only in having different information about their future nonfinancial incomes.
+The two consumers  have different information about future nonfinancial incomes.

-One consumer each period receives **news** in the form of a shock that changes today’s income and also contains exact information about an altered present value of future nonfinancial incomes.
+One consumer each period receives **news** in the form of a shock that simultaneously affects both **today’s** nonfinancial income and  the present value of **future** nonfinancial incomes in a particular way.

-The other, less well informed, consumer each period receives a shock consisting of the part of today’s nonfinancial income that could not be forecasts from all the past values of nonfinancial income.
+The other, less well informed, consumer each period receives a shock that equals  the part of today’s nonfinancial income that could not be forecast from all  past values of nonfinancial income.

-The second consumer receives less information about future incomes in a sense that we shall make precise below.

 Even though they receive exactly the same nonfinancial incomes each period, our two consumers behave differently because they have different information about their future nonfinancial incomes.

+The second consumer receives less information about future nonfinancial incomes in a sense that we shall make precise below.

 This difference in their information sets manifests itself in their responding differently to what they regard as time :math:`t` information shocks.